-Simulation.
-Simulation is a Monte Carlo approach where trend coefficients and residuals are sampled from probability distributions to obtain a realization.
-A realization is not unique - using a new random seed provides a new set of surfaces.
+Stochastic simulation.
+Stochastic simulation is a stochastic approach where trend coefficients and residuals are sampled from probability distributions to obtain a realization.
+The realization is conditioned to data, that is, the realizations are consistent with all the data.
+A realization is not unique-using a new random seed provides a new set of surfaces.
 The average of a large set of realizations will coincide with the prediction.

-The simulation can be thought of as a two step procedure.
-First, the trend coefficients are drawn from their estimated distribution and multiplied with the trend maps to form the simulated trend.
-Then the residuals are drawn according to their spatially correlated distribution and added to the trends.
+The stochastic simulation can be thought of as a two step procedure.
+First, the trend coefficients are drawn stochastically from their estimated distribution and multiplied with the trend maps to form the simulated trend.
+Then the residuals are drawn stochastically according to their spatially correlated distribution and added to the trends.
 Note that the uncertainty from the trends have a global impact whereas the uncertainty in the residual is more local.
 During this process Cohiba ensures that the result is in correspondence with the well data.

-- Uncertainty.
+Uncertainty.
 Uncertainty is a somewhat loose term.
 It can almost without exceptions be translated into standard deviation in this manual.
 All Cohiba input concerning uncertainty and measurement uncertainty are given as standard deviations.
-All output concerning uncertainty is also given as standard deviations. - Well data.
+All output concerning uncertainty is also given as standard deviations.

+Well data.
 There are two types of well data used by Cohiba: Well points and well paths with a zone log.
 Well points are the intersections between a well path and a surface.
 Well points can be imported directly from a file.
 Alternatively, well points can be extracted from a well path (well trajectory) using a zone log.
 Cohiba will detect all zone transitions and record a well point if the transition is associated with a surface.
 Cohiba can also ensure that the surfaces are located correctly according to the zone log.
 This is convenient for horizontal wells.